 Tips for a safe and enjoyable road trip

 Plan ahead, so your trip goes without glitches.
-Check the routes, know where to halt, to fuel your belly and your vehicle.
+Check the routes, and understand the Bangalore to Wayanad distance, know where to halt, to fuel your belly and your vehicle.
 There are good eateries as well as petrol bunks on the National Highways.

 Make sure you start early, so you miss the traffic and also have time on your hands.